 - The filing deadline is March 1.
-If that date falls on a weekend or legal holiday, the deadline would extend to the next business day.
+If that date falls on a weekend or legal holiday, the deadline will extend to the next business day.

-- Social Security numbers will be needed for any owner who resides on the property.
+- Social Security numbers will are required for any owner who resides on the property.

 - If the property is a mobile home, you will need your title or registration to the mobile home and the deed to the property.
 The mobile home or manufactured home will need to be declared Real Property.

-- If the property is held by a Trust, the beneficiary of the trust with the right to occupy the home may also be entitled to homestead exemption.
+- If a Trust holds the property, the beneficiary of the trust with the right to occupy the home may also be entitled to homestead exemption.